Lee Fisher: Academic career

-In 2016, Fisher was appointed Interim Dean of Cleveland State University's Cleveland–Marshall College of Law (now the Cleveland State University College of Law) for the 2016–17 academic year.
-On May 3, 2017, Fisher was named permanent Dean after a national search.
-His selection was somewhat unconventional as the search committee opted for someone without a history in academia.

-During his time as Dean, Fisher has focused on a number of initiatives.
-These have included a focus on leadership in the law, establishing the Cleveland-Marshall Hall of Fame, increased fundraising, and raising the school's national profile.
-Beginning in the fall of 2018, Fisher began teaching a course on leadership.
-That same year, the CM-Law P. Kelly Tompkins Leadership and Law Program was established.
-Named after P. Kelly Tompkins, a benefactor and 1981 graduate, the program places an emphasis on leadership as a necessary component of law.
+In 2016, Fisher was appointed interim dean of Cleveland State University's Cleveland–Marshall College of Law (now the Cleveland State University College of Law) for the 2016–17 academic year.
+On May 3, 2017, Fisher was named permanent dean after a national search.
+Fisher's tenure focused on leadership in the law, establishing the Cleveland-Marshall Hall of Fame, increased fundraising, and raising the school's national profile.
+Beginning in 2018, Fisher began teaching a course on leadership and helped establish the P. Kelly Tompkins Leadership and Law Program.